Character of the highest weight module of BMS algebra realized on codimensional-two boundary: Highest weight representation of BMS realized on

 Now, we compare the character from the vacuum module in the HWR with the one from the vacuum module in the induced representation \cite{Oblak:2015sea}.
 The induced vacuum $\ket{\text{vac}}_I$ is defined as \cite{Campoleoni:2016vsh}

 Its descendants are then given by

 Therefore, there is a bijection between the descendants of the induced vacuum and those of the highest weight vacuum \eqref{eq:descvac1d}: the supertranslation generators $M_{-m} (m>1)$ in \eqref{eq:descvac1d} are replaced by $L_m (m>1)$ in the induced vacuum module.
-Then, the character $\chi^{(I)}_{\text{vac};\, c_L,c_M}$ of the vacuum module in the induced representation is obtained as
+However, the inner product between states in the induced module is all orthonormal and positive definite, indicating that the induced representations are unitary \cite{Barnich:2014kra,Barnich:2015uva, Oblak:2015sea}, which are totally different from the HWRs of our construction.
+The discrepancy between the two types of representations is also reflected in their characters.
+For example, the character $\chi^{(I)}_{\text{vac};\, c_L,c_M}$ of the vacuum module in the induced representation is obtained from \eqref{eq:inducedvacuum} as

-The two factors $(1-e^{n a})^{-1}$ and $(1-e^{- n a})^{-1}$ in the induced vacuum character above arise from Virasoro modes with positive and negative indices, respectively.
-In contrast, the BMS generators $M_{-m}, L_{-m} (m >1)$ that generate the descendants of the highest weight vacuum all have negative indices, resulting in two identical factors $(1-e^{- n a})^{-1}$ in \eqref{eq:vacchi1d}.
-Nevertheless, one can show that the two results of character are equivalent up to a prefactor
+The two factors $\prod^\infty_{n = 2} (1-e^{n a})^{-1}$ and $\prod^\infty_{n = 2} (1-e^{- n a})^{-1}$ in the induced vacuum character above arise from Virasoro modes with positive and negative indices, respectively.
+In contrast, the BMS generators $M_{-m}, L_{-m} (m >1)$ that generate the descendants of the highest-weight vacuum all have negative indices, resulting in two identical factors $(1-e^{- n a})^{-1}$ in \eqref{eq:vacchi1d}.
+More explicitly, one can show that the two vacuum characters differ up to a prefactor

-which underscores the fact that the two vacua are different, but the descendant structures are very similar.